andrewgreen76/flygreen/README.md

   - troubleshooting - the value of capacitors and resistors :
     - handling voltage fluctuations
     - dealing with unnecessary reactions to the falling edges of the system clock
     - trial and error, or examining the integrity of cheap integrated circuits
+- control logic and assembly language encoding
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________